 Our telephone answering machine will still operate as normal and all messages will be listened to on the next working day, as now.

-Our regular visits to prisons will not take place until government advice is that we can resume them.
-Our planned programme of visits to talk to groups and the visits we do to investigate complaints will all start again as soon as it is allowed.
+Our regular visits to prisons will not take place until Government advice is that we can resume them.
+Our planned programme of visits to talk to groups of prisoners and the visits we do to investigate complaints will all start again as soon as it is allowed.

 We are sorry that we have had to reduce the service we provide to people in prison, especially at this time.
 We assure you that we have tried to find ways to continue but it simply is not possible.
 We will resume the services at the earliest opportunity.

+Sue McAllister CB

+Prisons and Probation Ombudsman

+March 2020